-The light generated by the emitter layer, travels conversely toward the TFT circuitry, which partially blocks the light output.
-Its manufacture is relatively simple and economical result for this reason conventional designs bottom emission OLED use.
+The light generated by the emitter layer travels inversely in the direction of the TFT circuitry, which partially blocks the light output.
+Its manufacture is relatively simple and consequently more economical, for this reason conventional OLED designs use the lower emission.

-Unlike the previous case in this structure the cathode is formed of a transparent material and the anode may be opaque and / or refractive allowing light to travel frontally drastically increasing the luminous area.
-The design of Sony uses this type of structure because it maximizes thus the brightness of the image as energy efficiency.
+Unlike the previous case in this structure the cathode is formed of a transparent material and the anode can be opaque and / or refractive allowing the light to travel frontally drastically extending the luminous area.
+The design of Sony uses this type of structure since it maximizes both the brightness of the image and the energy efficiency.

-In addition to adopting the top emission OLED Sony developed its own technology Super Top Emission ™ that incorporates a set of technologies such as micro cavities and the color filters in the OLED structure.
+In addition to adopting superior emission, Sony developed its own Super Top Emission ™ OLED technology that incorporates a set of technologies such as micro cavities and color filters in the OLED structure.

-At present there are several products on the market that incorporate OLED screens, some of them: TV (XEL-1) and in the area of professional monitoring the 740 PVM.
-In addition to the new Broadcast monitors and 25 17 inches (BVM-E250 and BVM-E170) manufactured by Sony.
+Currently there are several products on the market that incorporate OLED screens, some of them: the TV (XEL-1) and in the professional monitoring area the PVN 740.
+In addition to the new Broadcast monitors of 25 and 17 inches (BVM-E250 and BVM-E170) manufactured by Sony.

-Many are the advantages of OLED technology, thanks to the characteristics of its components each pixel can be turned off completely allowing the reproduction of extremely deep blacks, plus the contrast ratio of an OLED it is excellent.
+There are many advantages of OLED technology, thanks to the characteristics of its components each pixel can be completely turned off allowing the reproduction of extremely deep blacks, in addition the contrast ratio of an OLED is excellent.

 The switching time of the OLED is so fast that are no longer necessary frequencies Hz refresh 120 or 240 Hz to suppress blur in motion.
 For these and many other reasons is the future OLED technology display screens.

-OLED technology will certainly become the next generation of flat screens and is the key in developing a wide variety of applications with ultra thin and flexible displays such as the development of smart clothing, lighting, cars windshield allow the display of speed controls, GPS, phone, etc., this and much more is possible thanks to the great qualities of OLED technology.
+OLED technology will undoubtedly become the next generation of flat screens and is the key to the development of a wide variety of applications with ultra-thin and flexible displays, such as the development of smart clothing, lighting systems, cars with windshields that allow the visualization of the speed controls, GPS, telephone, etc., this and much more will be possible thanks to the great qualities of OLED technology.